Jay Osmond: The Osmonds

 Starting in 1958, Jay and three of his older brothers (Alan, Wayne, and Merrill in their respective age orders) began singing as a barbershop quartet.
 They were later discovered in 1961 by Jay Emerson Williams, Andy Williams's father, at a performance at Disneyland which was being filmed for the "Disneyland After Dark" episode of Walt Disney's Wonderful World of Color.
 In 1962, the four Osmonds were cast over a seven-year period on NBC's The Andy Williams Show, a musical variety program:

 We were under tremendous pressure whenever we performed on The Andy Williams Show.
 We only ever had one take to do it right.
-Eventually they called us the ‘One Take Osmonds’ because boy, we had to be right on it, there simply wasn’t the time for us to make a mistake.
+Eventually they called us the 'One Take Osmonds' because boy, we had to be right on it, there simply wasn't the time for us to make a mistake.
 Every week we had to do something different whether it was pianos, tap dancing, ice skating, karate or saxophones, we had to learn to do something new every week.
-One time they wanted me to play a drum solo and I hadn’t even learnt how to play the drums; man I was six years old.
+One time they wanted me to play a drum solo and I hadn't even learnt how to play the drums; man I was six years old.

 They also appeared in nine episodes of the 1963-1964 ABC western television series, The Travels of Jaimie McPheeters, with Jay in the role of young Lamentations Kissel.

-In addition to drums, he shared lead vocals on the group's hit "Crazy Horses," a hard rock song that fit Jay's more guttural voice better than usual lead singers Merrill or Donny: he occasionally contributed lead vocals to other tracks, usually ones with a harder-driving sound, such as "One Way Ticket to Anywhere" and "Having a Party."
+In addition to drums, he shared lead vocals on the group's hit "Crazy Horses", a hard rock song that fit Jay's more guttural voice better than usual lead singers Merrill or Donny: he occasionally contributed lead vocals to other tracks, usually ones with a harder-driving sound, such as "One Way Ticket to Anywhere" and "Having a Party".
 Jay continued with Merrill and Wayne (later joined by Jimmy) as a member of the Osmond Brothers when the group shifted to country music in the 1980s.

 Jay is last of the original four Osmond Brothers still singing full-time.
-As of March 2024 he began headlining his own show in Branson, Missouri; Alan's son, country singer Nathan Osmond, will join Jay at the residency in October.
+As of March 2024 he began headlining his own show in Branson, Missouri.

-Osmond is the host of the Osmond Family Hour, a weekly Internet radio program.
+In late 2025, Osmond began hosting middays at KQEO in Idaho Falls, Idaho.

 In October 2024, Osmond began appearing as one of the rotating guest stars in Now That's What I Call a Musical, an English jukebox musical based on the Now That's What I Call Music! album series.